philipce/nifty/README.md

 ## Goals & Scope
 The goals of Nifty can be summarized as follows:
-- Provide a viable alternative to packages such as NumPy and MATLAB for those who wish to develop in Swift.
+- Provide a viable alternative to packages such as NumPy and MATLAB for those who wish to develop in Swift, whether on macOS or Linux.
-- Do as much in Swift as possible, resorting to external C libraries only when necessary for performance reasons
+- Do as much in Swift as possible, resorting to external libraries only when necessary.
 - Make exploration of the code as simple as possible, through plain organization and clean, easy-to-read code.
 - Serve as a learning opportunity for those wishing to explore numerical computing.

 Nifty is intended to be broad in scope; almost any generally interesting tool related to numerical or scientific computing, data structures, algorithms, etc. is fair game.
 A few of the things that Nifty does not *currently* intend to provide are listed below.
-These items would take a lot of effort to do correctly and would distract from getting the core functionality done, so for the time being, we'd rather defer to other projects.
+These items would take a lot of effort to do correctly and would distract from getting the core functionality done so, for the time being, we'd rather defer to other projects.
 - Graphical stuff, e.g. matplotlib
 - Time series stuff, e.g. pandas
 - Modeling and simulation stuff, e.g. simulink